Display Energy Certificates (DECs) are designed to show the energy performance of public buildings.

 Explore UoR's DEC ratings below, or look up DECs for all public buildings at the Non-Domestic Energy Performance Register.

-Following continuous improvement see a DEC Example from last year and this year for Polly Vacher
+Following continuous improvement see a DEC Example for Polly Vacher